-Tweet The best and easiest way to complete the FAFSA (Free Application For Federal Student Aid) is do it online, and early.
-Although the primary aim for FASA is to
+The best and easiest way to complete the FAFSA (Free Application For Federal Student Aid) is do it online, and early.

-Tweet Let’s face it: not every college student has the funds to pay for their education.
-College savings accounts have been around since today’s college bound students were born, but
+Let’s face it: not every college student has the funds to pay for their education.
+College savings accounts have been around since today’s college bound students were born, but not everyone has one.

 Young adults seeking a higher education may consider community college as a steppingstone to greater pursuits or as a path to a new job.
 Community colleges, also known as technical colleges, are two-year public colleges that serve millions of students.